 Distance and Self Caught Flight (MTA & TRC)

 During our site visit, the wind was stiff & steady, which would make for a perfect distance wind.
 The only concern are the unmovable poles down the center of the field, so it’s most likely that throwers will get a re-throw if they happen to hit a pole during competition.

-Phil and I had some fun throwing a few MTA’s to test out the field, including this one which he threw and I caught!
+Phil and I had some fun throwing a few MTA’s, including this one which he threw and I caught!

-The location for DDC is at Huguenot Park, which is an absolutely pristine complex for soccer.
+The location for DDC and Accuracy (through semis) is at Huguenot Park, which is an absolutely pristine complex for soccer.
 The fields are perfectly manicured (in fact they were being cut during our visit today) and there is a pavilion on site, which will be great to stay out of the hot muggy Virginia summer, and a great vantage point for spectators.

 Disc Golf will be played at the Bryan Park Disc Golf Course.
 I’ve personally played this course a few times and it’s a nice mix of short and long holes, left and right turning holes, with lots of elevation, ob, water, and trees…oh so many trees!

 The final two days of competition, which will feature Discathon, Freestyle, DDC, Accuracy, and a variety of frisbee games and demos including Frisbee Bocce, Ultimate, MTA, Speed Accuracy, Speed Flow, and an XDisc Freestyle Challenge, will be held at Cary St Field, on the Virginia Commonwealth University Complex.

 It’s in a great location for foot traffic and visibility, the field is absolutely beautiful, and it will be a perfect way to close out the World Championships.